Virginia tightening rules for disciplining youth in custody

 Those

-rules include a lengthy list of limits on the use of physical restraints and a requirement for frequent checks on young people isolated for a cooling off period after an infraction.
+rules include a lengthy list of limits on the use of physical restraints and a requirement for frequent checks on young people isolated for cooling-off periods following infractions.

 “The proposed changes to the (juvenile detention center) regulation … establish clearer guidelines and set new rules on the use of room restriction and physical and mechanical restraints.
 Similar changes are underway for the juvenile correctional center regulation that governs Bon Air,” department public information officer Melodie Martin said in an email.